jim-at-jibba/react-native-game-pad/README.md

 ## Usage

+The recent move of WebView to an external package has caused a breaking change.
+The new [webview](https://github.com/react-native-community/react-native-webview) now needs to be linked.
+To make this package work the `react-native-webview` package is now a peerDependency.

+Please install [react-native-webview](https://github.com/react-native-community/react-native-webview) and follow the install instructions.

 Import it into your project.
 If you want a dual joystick game pad set `dualJoystick={true}` (defaults to single joystick gamepad).
 The methods for dual joystick events are different.
-Please refer to the list of props below
+Please refer to the list of props below.

 ```
 import RNGamePad from 'react-native-game-pad';